Rich-Media Re-Ranker: A User Satisfaction-Driven LLM Re-ranking Framework for Rich-Media Search: Experiment Details

 \subsection{Datasets}

 For the re-ranking dataset, we sample 1,411 queries (10\%) for comparative evaluation, with the remainder used for model training.
-For the cover image value assessment dataset, as shown in Table~\ref{dataset_vlm}, each grad of the two tasks contains 500 images for training and 100 images for evaluation (for the quality dimension, relatively fewer images in Grad 4 and Grad 1 are available for evaluation due to the scarcity of data with extremely high and low quality).
+For the cover image value assessment dataset, each grad of the two tasks contains 500 images for training and 100 images for evaluation.